thompson-zak/LearnToCode/README.md

     * ~~Save user code~~
 * Possibly add page for brief introduction to concepts and have a link/button to show reference page
 * ~~Add hover effect for prev/next buttons in exercise steps display~~
-* Add opening screen requesting access code before allowing visitors in
+* ~~Add opening screen requesting access code before allowing visitors in~~
 * ~~Strip HTML tags from gpt responses~~
 * Add actual testing framework for backend code
-* Add login page which will be thrown up before each router action if user is not authenticated
+* ~~Add login page which will be thrown up before each router action if user is not authenticated~~
-* Set up basic mongo instance to store session data/tokens
+* ~~Set up basic mongo instance to store session data/tokens~~
+* Change passwords from hardcoded to queried from DB

 ## frontend
 npm install